Understanding DMR – 1

 1) What is DMR?

-Another digital voice system that amateur radio enthusiasts can play around with.
+A commercial digital voice system that amateur radio enthusiasts are adapting for use by hams.

 DMR is a digital radio standard originally designed for commercial use and developed by the European Telecommunications Standards Institute (ETSI) beginning in 2005, which hams now are adapting for amateur radio use.